amihaiemil/amihaiemil.github.io/_posts/2017-03-22-puzzles-and-open-source.markdown

 If your team tells you otherwise, they clearly haven't given enough thought on the architecture.

 So, I urge you to consider applying this methodology.
-I truly believe this should be the next step if we want to stop wasting our time and start delivering software of bigger quality.
+I truly believe this should be the next step if we want to stop wasting our time and start delivering software of higher quality.